rolandtoth/Blog/input/custom-scrollbar-tips/index.md

 The scrollbar is above everything, including sticky headers.
 If you happen to have such a header and you have set `overflow-y: overlay`, then the scrollbar will go on top of the header.
 But using the technique described above with the thin scrollbar feature you can set a higher border-top width value to make the scrollbar start (and stop) below the sticky header.

 This puts a nice final touch on the design, it looks like that the scrollbar belongs to the main page content, excluding the header.
-Note that this technique makes the scrollbar track appear smaller, which you can fix with setting a higher `min-height` value.
+Note that this technique makes the scrollbar track appear shorter, which you can fix by setting a higher `min-height` value.

 ## Conclusion

 With these tips and tricks you can polish the scrollbar design to make it more part of the page and not part of the browser.
-Even though it's only available in Chromium-based browsers, according to the market share most visitors will see the styled scrollbar.
+Even though it's only available in Chromium-based browsers, according to its market share most visitors will see the styled scrollbar.